robikgrin/Curved_modesolver/README.md

 <img src="./fiqures/feat3/feat_3.png" width="800">

 ## Future features
-- [ ] #1
-- [ ] #2
-- [ ] #3
+- [] Parallel computing implementation
+- [] Machine learning implementation
+- [] Any possible crossection profile calculations

+First and second options will be effective improvements for eigenmodes calculation, because now the proccess of solving equation on eigenmodes takes huge amount of time.
+Parallel computing will decrease the time of calculation and machine learning will make possible some other features: finding the optimal cross-section of waveguide, speed of calculations improvement and etc.

-First option will be helpful, if user would like to download a picture of the waveguide cross-section, made by pixels of different color.
+Third option will be helpful, if user would like to download a picture of the waveguide cross-section, made by pixels of different color.
 Possibly, program will make available the color encoding process and after that drawing a structure, which was offered by user.
 It will make possible to calculate various waveguide cross-sections and calculate their modes.

-Second and third options will be effective improvements for eigenmodes calculation, because now the proccess of solving equation on eigenmodes takes huge amount of time.
-Parallel computing will decrease the time of calculation and machine learning will make possible some other features: finding the optimal cross-section of waveguide, speed of calculations improvement and etc.

 And maybe something more, we will see :smirk: